Markets Right Now: Stocks open lower on Wall Street

 9:35 a.m.

-Stocks are opening broadly lower on Wall Street led by drops in technology and industrial companies.
+U.S. stocks are opening mostly lower on Wall Street as losses for technology companies and banks weigh on the market.

-Microsoft lost 1.4 percent in early trading Wednesday and 3M gave up 1.6 percent.

-Sears Holdings plunged 37 percent after the Wall Street Journal reported that the struggling retailer is preparing a bankruptcy filing.
+IBM slumped 7.6 percent in early trading Wednesday after reporting revenue for the latest quarter that came in below analysts’ forecasts.

-Bond prices fell.
-The yield on the 10-year Treasury rose to 3.23 percent.
+Bond prices were little changed.
+The yield on the 10-year Treasury note held steady at 3.15 percent.

 Copyright 2018 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.